simpleai-team/simpleai/docs/search_viewers.rst

 shown when you run the algorithm using the ConsoleViewer, so they won't be explained here.

+For more information about the graph, see the next section.

 You can also specify some configuration for the ConsoleViewer when creating it.
 It allows two parameters: